delFaa/Docker-Workshop/Conclusion/README.md

 should be created in the hope of improving the workshop.

-## Resources
-The only resource for the conclusion is a list of potential questions to start the debate if nobody knows what to say.

 ### Questions
+There is a list of potential questions to start the debate if nobody knows what to say.
   * Was the workshop a good and enjoyable experience?
   * Do you feel confident with your new knowledge to explore Docker further?
   * What part of the workshop would you change or improve?